SiyuanChen726/BreastAgeNet/README.md

 ### Step 0.
 Dataset preprocessing
 The framework leverages advanced deep learning methods, incorporating a multi-branch multiple-instance learning (MIL) architecture to capture ordinal age-related histological alterations.
 For the framework, the pre-processing includes:
 #### Step 0.1: Patch preparation
 To detect foreground tissue regions, tessellated patches and tissue classification results.
+For more details, please check our [_NBT-Classifier_](https://github.com/SiyuanChen726/NBT-Classifier.git).
+This step yields:
 #### Step 0.2: Feature extraction.
 patches are further converted into vectors using pre-trained image encoders.
 <p align="center">